 Task three was also accomplishable with either search method.
 However, it made logical sense to order columns displaying numbers in order produces a clear readable list in which the answer was visible.

-This was reflected in the results as every participant used this method to complete task three.
+This was reflected in the results,because every participant used this method to complete task three.
 This is also a positive reflection on the design of the system, as some participants had not used this method prior to this task.

 Many participants had used only the search field to that point.
-This further demonstrates the implementation of the search methods is consistent with existing design principles as participants located both search methods and use them correctly and effectively.
+This further demonstrates that the implementation of the search methods is consistent with existing design principles as participants located both search methods and use them correctly and effectively.

 Questionnaire